espressif/esp-matter/examples/generic_switch/README.md

 This example creates a Generic Switch device using the ESP Matter data model.
-This example aims to demonstrate the use of Fixed Label Cluster and User Label Cluster which provide a feature for the device to tag an endpoint with zero or more read-only labels using nvs api and zero or more labels respectively.
+This example demonstrates the use of few optional data model elements like :
+- Fixed Label Cluster : provides a feature for the device to tag an endpoint with zero or more read only labels.(demonnstrated through nvs)
+- User Label Cluster : This cluster provides a feature to tag an endpoint with zero or more labels.
+- Taglist Feature of Descriptor Cluster : used to disambiguate sibling endpoints where two or more sibling endpoints have an overlap in the supported device types with each such endpoint having a unique TagList.

 Note:
     In order to retrieve the label-list from the fixed-label cluster the two options: